 - Amending U.S.C.
 Title 10, Section 1074(b) to authorize concurrent receipt of military retiree health care under TRICARE for the retiree and family for those who qualify for reduced age retirement based on performance of certain types of active service as prescribed in U.S.C.
-Title 10, Section 12731(f) (2017) - Changing Social Security regulations to allow retired personnel an opportunity to fill vacated positions of National Guard and Reserve members during deployments, while not penalizing their social security benefits - Changing federal law to authorize National Guard and Reserve members and their spouses to be eligible for burial in national and VA grant funded state veteran cemeteries, provided that each would pay the equivalent rate of the VA plot allowance to the cemetery based on date of death (2014) - Amending the Internal Revenue Code (IRC) Section 72(t) (10)(B) to add all members of the National Guard as Public Safety Employees of a state for the purposes of retirement (2016)
+Title 10, Section 12731(f) (2017) - Changing Social Security regulations to allow retired personnel an opportunity to fill vacated positions of National Guard and Reserve members during deployments, while not penalizing their social security benefits - Changing federal law to authorize National Guard and Reserve members and their spouses to be eligible for burial in national and VA grant funded state veteran cemeteries, provided that each would pay the equivalent rate of the VA plot allowance to the cemetery based on date of death (2014)

-- Supporting the Senate "The Veterans Health Care Staffing" Improvement Act of 2016" and House "Improving Veterans Access to Quality Care Act of 2016" regarding expanding nurse practitioner and physician assistant responsibilities in veteran care (2016) - Providing full TRICARE eligibility to begin when eligible for retired pay (2018) - Amending U.S.C.
-Title 10, Section 1175 a(h)(1) to require payback of previous separation pay only if future retired/ retainer pay was earned in the same service component from which separation pay was originally received (2018) - Amending title 10, United States Code, to provide for retroactive calculation of active duty or active service performed as a member of the Ready Reserve to reduce the eligibility age for receipt of retired pay for non-regular service from January 28, 2008, to the start of combat operations in Afghanistan, October 7, 2001 (2019)
+- Amending the Internal Revenue Code (IRC) Section 72(t) (10)(B) to add all members of the National Guard as Public Safety Employees of a state for the purposes of retirement (2016) - Supporting the Senate "The Veterans Health Care Staffing Improvement Act of 2016" and House "Improving Veterans Access to Quality Care Act of 2016" regarding expanding nurse practitioner and physician assistant responsibilities in veteran care (2016) - Providing full TRICARE eligibility to begin when eligible for retired pay (2018) - Amending U.S.C.
+Title 10, Section 1175 a(h)(1) to require payback of previous separation pay only if future retired/ retainer pay was earned in the same service component from which separation pay was originally received (2018)

+- Amending title 10, United States Code, to provide for retroactive calculation of active duty or active service performed as a member of the Ready Reserve to reduce the eligibility age for receipt of retired pay for non-regular service from January 28, 2008, to the start of combat operations in Afghanistan, October 7, 2001 (2019) - Lowering Retirement Age for National Guardsmen by 30 day increments rather than 90-day increments (2020) - Qualifying Domestic Operations Service time as "nonregular service" creditable toward reduction in Grey Area retirement (2020) - Legislation allowing members of the National Guard and Reserve who been awarded a Service-Connected Disability by the VA, after retirement to qualify for retirement pay and retired TRICARE (2020)